GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (269).md

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may choose to either affect an additional creature or increase the duration by half.

 **Critical Failure**: You have stripped yourself of all senses for a number of minutes equal to the spell's tier.
 After each minute, you may return one of your senses.

+#### Gorgonurgy

+**Minimum Tier**: 5

+**Casting Time**: 4 actions

+**Range**: 25 yards

+**Effect**: You channel a supernatural magic.
+All creatures within range which can perceive you must succeed their choice of a [Fort] or [Rflx] save or finds their flesh begin to harden into stone.
+A failure will cause the creature to become prone immediately.
+Then, at the start of the next round, the creature will be immobile.
+At the start of the next round, it will be petrified for a number of rounds equal to the points of failure.
+A critical failure causes the petrification to begin immediately.

+A critical success on the save prenets the creature from being affected by the spell from the same caster for a number of hours equal to the points of success.

+**At Higher Tiers**: When cast at 6th tier or higher, for each tier beyond minimum, you may choose one of the following;
+* The range is increased by 5 yards
+* The DV of the save is increased by 2
+* The casting time is reduced by 1 action (to a minimum of 1 action)

+**Critical Failure**: The powers you sought to invoke have burdened you with deformity and a touch of madness.
+You lose [Empy] equal to the spell's tier and are perrified as long as you have spell sickness.
+Each point of [Empy] lost this way can be recovered as a wound.

 #### Grasp